hyperglyph/hyperglyph/README.rst

     bob.messsage('lol', 'feels good man')

-Although glyph maps urls to objects on the server side, these urls are opaque to the client - the server is free to change them to point to other objects, or to add new internal state without breaking the client.
+Although hyperglyph maps urls to objects on the server side, these urls are opaque to the client - the server is free to change them to point to other objects, or to add new internal state without breaking the client.